 Screw the overrated Dan Brown and what he thinks are “shocking” revelations even though they’ve been known about and debated for centuries.
 If you want to see what the world’s religious establishments have REALLY been hiding from you check out this delirious acid trip of a movie from Italy.
 For the squeamish I know the word “cannibals” in close proximity to “Italy” usually means the hardcore violence of Italian Cannibal flicks by Ruggerio Deodato and company but that’s not the case here.

-Actually this movie seems to have been trying to leapfrog on the mild success of films like Quest for Fire with odd overtones of Blue Lagoon but the end result is UN-intentionally funnier than Ringo Starr’s comedy Caveman.
-Adam and Eve versus the Cannibals opens up with a montage of “creation” followed by a scene of Adam (Mark Gregory) emerging from a bloody and gooey cocoon … yes, a cocoon.
+Actually this movie seems to have been trying to leapfrog on the mild success of films like Quest for Fire or One Million B.C. with odd overtones of Blue Lagoon but the end result is UN-intentionally funnier than Ringo Starr’s comedy Caveman.
+Adam and Eve versus the Cannibals opens up with a montage of “creation” followed by a scene of Adam (cult action icon Mark Gregory) emerging from a bloody and gooey cocoon … yes, a cocoon.